 What financial aid is available for trade school programs trade schools in Modesto?

-California residents have extra support through programs like the Cal Grant C and the California College Promise Grant.
-These can cover tuition fees and even some tools or supplies, which is a relief for those balancing work and study.
-The Promise Grant, especially at places like Modesto Junior College, often means zero tuition cost for eligible students-a game changer for many local residents.
+California residents may have additional support through programs such as the Cal Grant C and the California College Promise Grant.
+These can cover tuition fees and, in some cases, tools or supplies.
+At places like Modesto Junior College, the Promise Grant may mean zero tuition cost for eligible students.

-Veterans and Native American students in Modesto find unique aid tailored to their needs, ensuring their background is respected and rewarded.
-Plus, private scholarships from local foundations often provide $1,000 to $3,500 for students dedicated to vocational training here.
-Graduates frequently mention how institutional aid counseling helped them uncover hidden options they didn't know existed, boosting their confidence and easing financial worries.
+Veterans and Native American students in Modesto may also find aid tailored to their background and eligibility.
+Private scholarships from local foundations often provide $1,000 to $3,500 for students dedicated to vocational training.

 What are the prerequisites for enrolling in trade school programs trade schools in Modesto?